 Boaters can use the free public boat ramp and parking area, located on the southeastern shore, Other options are several local marinas, which charge a nominal fee to use their private boat ramps.
 Also, boaters enjoy the convenience of three lakeside marinas for supplies, fuel, boat repairs and maintenance.

-You can also rent a fishing boat, pontoon boat, or personal watercraft (jet ski) at several locations on the lake.
+You can also rent a fishing boat or pontoon boat at several locations on the lake.

 Sunbathers and swimmers often visit the "sand bar", which is located about 500 yards off the south shore.
 The sand bar is a portion of the lake (about 2 acres) where the water is only 3 to 4 feet deep.
 Since the sand bar is completely surrounded by deeper water, it is only accessible by boat.
 With it's sandy bottom, shallow water and centralized location, it's the perfect place to take a refreshing swim, have a picnic in your boat, work on your tan or take a nap.